dpaleka/consistency-forecasting/README.md

 # Development guide
 Note: this section is for if you want to extend or use our codebase in a way other than evaluating your LLM forecaster on the consistency benchmarks.
+In case you just want to evaluate your forecaster, see [USAGE.md](USAGE.md).

 ## Installation requirements
+We use `uv` to manage our Python environment.
+In case you use something else, just remove the `uv` prefix from any commands below.

-Create a virtual environment, and ensure it has Python 3.11 installed.
+[Create a virtual environment](https://docs.astral.sh/uv/pip/environments/), and ensure it has Python 3.11 installed.

 ```python
 import sys